 The hotter the water, the less dissolved oxygen it can retain, establishing anaerobic conditions that can promote root rot.

-The right nutrients for winter lettuce cultivation
+The right nutrients for winter lettuce grow

 Because lettuce is a vegetative crop, a well-balanced crop formula is all that is required to produce a high-quality crop.